 Volunteer in Spain.
 Detailed analysis of iPhone location data.
 After reading Pete Warden’s iPhone Tracker FAQ and the article by Alex Levinson, I wanted to extract the precise location information from the consolidated.db file from my iPhone backups to see exactly how accurate the location data were, as well as to learn how frequently the location was being sampled and saved.

-Unfortunately, I had a rather busy week and wasn’t able to get around to it right away.
-Apple officially responded on Wednesday.
+If it were, then it not only could be better protected but we might find the rewards greater than the risks. --Rob Enderle is president and founder of The Enderle Group.
+Apple, Google summoned to Senate hearing on mobile device privacy.
 Senator Al Franken (D-MN) has called upon Apple and Google to participate in a hearing with the Judiciary Subcommittee on Privacy, Technology and the Law in order to discuss consumer privacy.

+Sen. Kirk calls on Congress to investigate smartphone tracking - The Hill's Twitter Room.
+Apple & Google Location Tracking: A Breakdown of the Geolocation Crisis.
 With mounting concerns regarding the privacy of mobile data, two researchers from the United Kingdom stumbled upon a potentially-scary cache of coordinates in the backup archives of their iOS devices earlier this week.